-The Heyerdahl hypothesis is based on the already mentioned possibility of Amerindians discovering Easter Island long before the Polynesian arrival and carrying the sweet potato with them.
-As it has been discussed above, this possibility was declared officially dead by the defenders of the unique Polynesian discovery and colonization but recent evidence has been put it back on the table.
+The Heyerdahl hypothesis is based on the already mentioned possibility of Native Americans discovering Easter Island long before the Polynesian arrival and carrying the sweet potato with them.
+As it has been discussed above, this possibility was considered very unlikely by the defenders of the unique Polynesian discovery and colonization but recent evidence has been put it back on the table.